4d/docs/website/translated_docs/es/settings/security.md

 **Note**: For a general overview of 4D's security features, see the [4D Security guide](https://blog.4d.com/4d-security-guide/).

-## Data Access / Remote Users Access
+## Acceso a datos / Acceso a usuarios remotos

 > These settings do not apply to project databases opened in single-user mode.